AdobeDocs/campaign-web.en/help/v8/email/generative-push.md

 ---
 audience: end-user
-title: Push notification with the AI Assistant
+title: Push notification with AI Assistant
-description: Get Started with the AI Assistant
+description: Get Started with AI Assistant
 exl-id: a361f75d-63c2-4fdc-993c-f8414b18e13e
 ---
-# Push notification generation with the AI Assistant {#generative-push}
+# Push notification generation with AI Assistant {#generative-push}

 >[!IMPORTANT]
 >
 >Before starting to use this capability, read the related [Guardrails and Limitations](generative-gs.md#generative-guardrails).
 ></br>
 >
->You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before using the AI Assistant in Adobe Campaign Web.
+>You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before using AI Assistant in Adobe Campaign Web.
 For more information, contact your Adobe representative.

-The AI Assistant helps optimize the impact of your deliveries by suggesting different content that resonates with your audience.
+AI Assistant helps optimize the impact of your deliveries by suggesting different content that resonates with your audience.

-In the following example, the AI Assistant is leveraged to craft compelling messaging to create a more engaging customer experience.
+In the following example, AI Assistant is leveraged to craft compelling messaging to create a more engaging customer experience.

 1. After creating and configuring your push notification delivery, click **[!UICONTROL Edit content]**.